-density higher than that existing (or previousl terms of additional number of units and/or inc oposals for development on previously developed land at a nsity higher than that existing (or previously existing), in rms of additional number of units and/or increase in floor ace, will be granted planning permission provided that: 1.
-It is accessible by public transport or is in a sustainable location relative to proximity to supporting services and/or employment sites; 2.
-It does not result in over development; 3.
+- BE3 Proposals for development on previously developed land at a density higher than that existing (or previously existing), in terms of additional number of units and/or increase in floor space, will be granted planning permission provided that: - It is accessible by public transport or is in a sustainable location relative to proximity to supporting services and/or employment sites; - 2.
+It does not result in over development; - 3.
 It is compatible with the character of the area and urban design policies and guidance.